 Wipe thou thine eyes; have comfort.
 The direful spectacle of the wreck, which touch'd The very virtue of compassion in thee, I have with such provision in mine art So safely ordered that there is no soul— No, not so much perdition as an hair Betid to any creature in the vessel

 In The Moon Is Blue, Patty says she wants to cry out of sympathy for all the "poor, drab, little people" in Brooklyn.
-Don tells her not to talk like a Saroyan play.
+Don tells her not to talk like a play by William Saroyan (whose plays she adores).

 If you look closely, Jack is crying throughout the Paragon romance scene right before the suicide mission in Mass Effect 2.